harrisonlab/phytophthora_fragariae/FALCON/FALCON_Assembly.md

 #My script was immediately crashing, Maria managed to get it working and put together a config file for this assembly.
 Because FALCON is not a plug-and-play assembler, the initial run provides information that can be used for improving the assembly.
 Following is a summary of the statistics it is suggested to generate in the FALCON tutorial documentation: https://pb-falcon.readthedocs.io/en/latest/tutorial.html#raw-and-pread-coverage-and-quality

+Ways of assessing each step of the assembly is detailed in Assembly_Assessment.md

 ```
 From countFasta.pl: